YvanJAquino/gcp-gcs-proxy/README.md

 ## Default Deployment (Cloud Run)

 The default deployment targets Cloud Run using Cloud Build.
 Cloud Build will build the container, store it in the container registry (gcr.io/PROJECT_ID/gcp-gcs-proxy), and then deploy gCSP to Cloud Run with no CPU throttling and requiring authentication.
+This deployment model is meant to be used in conjunction with gCSP-AP.

 ```shell
 git clone https://github.com/YvanJAquino/gcp-gcs-proxy.git